UNCLASSIFIED (U)

 c.
 The minutes for a closed meeting must include the information required for an open meeting, except those items relating to the presence of the public.

 d.
-The chairman of the advisory committee must certify the accuracy of the committee minutes within 90 days of the meeting to which the minutes relate.
+The Chair of the advisory committee must certify the accuracy of the committee minutes within 90 calendar days of the meeting to which the minutes relate.

 11 FAM 816 Reports